 - Serpstat is superior for finding extra targeted long-tail keywords to pick off- perfect for small niche sites.

 All in all, Serpstat is an easy to use tool that can get the job done for you.

 - Support can be hit or miss.
 Sometimes they respond quickly.
 Other times they’re nowhere to be found for several days.

-- On the other hand, we who’s in Europe have got it easy, as support is nearly instantaneous
+- On the other hand, we in Europe have got it easy, as support is nearly instantaneous.

 - PPC stats are almost always wrong – keyword, competitors CPC’s…

-- Ad preview tool often malfunctions and is nearly 60% wrong- this is a hassle, but you can always check the SERPs manually
+- Ad preview tool often malfunctions and is nearly 60% wrong- this is a hassle, but you can always manually check the SERPs.

 - The free trial is severely limited.
-Though this is understandable,- I would have preferred if they gave full tool access for 3 days before cut off.
+Though this is understandable,- I would have preferred to give full tool access for 3 days before cut off.